malaupa/sectpmctl/README.md

 or efitools can't be executed successfully on your device.
 Create at least a backup of your data before installation.
 If you already installed DKMS modules, it is probably necessary to rebuild them after installing sectpmctl to have them signed.**

-We want to secure the Ubuntu 22.04 installation with LUKS and TPM2.
+We want to secure Ubuntu 22.04, 22.10 and 23.04 installationis with LUKS and TPM2.
 Please read this README carefully before installation.

-We assume a normal installation of Ubuntu 22.04 desktop by erasing the disk and using LVM and encryption.
+We assume a normal installation of Ubuntu desktop by erasing the disk and using LVM and encryption.
 Don't select to create a recovery key, only the LUKS password.
 A preseed installation is possible but currently undocumented.
 Other Linux distributions can probably be supported in future releases.